jkphl/generator-clearphp/README.md

 |   `-- dependencies.svg
 ```

 By default, the dependency graph is embedded into the `README.md`.
-Unless you run the [cleanphp:github](#github) subgenerator, you'll have to create and update the graph manually each time you change the Composer dependencies of your project.
+Unless you run the [clearphp:github](#github) subgenerator, you'll have to create and update the graph manually each time you change the Composer dependencies of your project.

 ##### PHP code style linter